Affinity Photo allows you to change the colors of objects by using the Color Replacement Brush.

 In Affinity Photo, the Color Replacement Brush Tool is in the Paint Brush Tool menu from the Tools panel.
 When you select the tool, its parameters appear at the top of the screen.

 The Color Replacement Brush Tool has many of the parameters of a regular brush such as Width and Opacity.
-However, it also has specific parameters that dictate how the reference color or the qualifying pixels are chosen.
 As with all brushes, start with a set of parameters and make changes along the way.